 The program identifies achieving middle and high school students with an interest in science, technology, engineering and math (STEM), and provides an academic curriculum to increase their potential for careers in these areas.

-The school sponsors three summer camp programs for middle school.
+The school sponsors summer camp programs for middle and school students.
 Each camp links to its own page with more information about the program.